YTread Logo

 Feb 27, 2020

-64. and it honestly doesn't look too crazy at first glance it's just a brown course with a white sky no crazy upside down or underwater driving like in the newer games the walls are practically on top of you so you don't have a lot of space to navigate the
+This is Choco Mountain, it is the third circuit in the Flower Cup in Nintendo's Mario Kart 64.
+And honestly, it doesn't look too crazy at first glance, it's just a brown circuit with a white sky, no crazy driving backwards or underwater like in the new one.
+In the games, the walls are practically on top of you, so you don't have much room to navigate the

 track

-, but you will see that this field has a certain reputation, there is a group of people who have been fighting each other for the past. a couple of decades to finish the course in world record time what draws these players to Choco Mountain in particular, well probably the fact that this course can absolutely and completely break, let's start by taking a close look at the
+, but you see this course has a certain reputation, there is a group of people who have been fighting each other for the past.
+A couple of decades to finish the course in world record time, which draws these players to Choco Mountain in particular.

 choco mountain the history of mario kart 64 s most infamous track